 Sleeping with an ex is like stepping into a minefield of trouble, completely exposed, and with nowhere to hide.
 You do it once, you will be tempted to do it again.
 Then, one of you will want more but the other may not be ready.
 The hurt and angst you both lived through when you first decided to break up will be magnified manifold, with feelings of confusion and betrayal thrown into the mix.

-The simple answer to how to breakup with your girlfriend is that you have to be clear, concise, and almost clinical in your approach.
+The simple answer to how to breakup with your girlfriend you love is that you have to be clear, concise, and almost clinical in your approach.
 While you must be considerate of her feelings, you cannot let emotions weaken your resolve or cloud your judgment.

 You should break up with your girlfriend in case you’re not compatible with each other, your relationship is riddled with issues that cannot be resolved, or you both want different things in life.